NeuromorphicProcessorProject/snn_toolbox/README.rst

 SNN toolbox Documentation
 =========================

+This is a toolbox for converting analog to spiking neural networks (ANN to SNN), and running them in a spiking neuron simulator.

 A completed but most likely outdated build of the documentation is linked to ``Documentation.html`` in the repository root directory.
 The source for this documentation is located in the directory ``docs/source/``.